Hugo Carvajal: Support for Guaidó

-Narcoterrorism conspiracy
+Cocaine trafficking conspiracy charges

 Carvajal was arrested in Spain by local authorities in 2019 at the behest of the U.S. government.
 His extradition to the United States to stand trial for drug trafficking was not carried out after a Spanish court rejected the American request.
 The denial was appealed and then overturned in 2019 but Carvajal had disappeared by that point.
 In September 2021, he was arrested again by Spanish authorities after hiding out in Madrid for two years.
 His asylum claim was denied in October 2021 and his extradition was approved to go forward.
 The extradition was put on hold again after Carvajal appealed to the European Court of Human Rights.

-Carvajal faced charges of trafficking cocaine to the U.S. in a narcoterrorism conspiracy while using weapons.
+Carvajal faced charges of trafficking cocaine to the U.S. in a "narcoterrorism" conspiracy while using weapons.
 On 13 July 2023, the European Court of Human Rights denied his request to avoid extradition, and five days later, Spain's High Court allowed for him to be immediately extradited to the United States.
 On 19 July 2023, he was extradited from Spain, arriving in New York.
 Charges against Carvajal filed by the U.S. Attorney's Office for the Southern District of New York include cocaine importation and firearms-related charges.
 When he was arraigned in the Manhattan federal court on 20 July 2023, he pled not guilty.

 One week before trial, Carvajal pled guilty in June 2025 to all charges, with the possibility of sentencing of up to 50 years to life in prison.
 The delayed change in his plea, according to the BBC, "led to speculation he may have reached a deal for a lower sentence in exchange for providing incriminating information about the Maduro's government"; Joshua Goodman of the Associated Press reported that Carvajal's attorneys said the prosecutor announced that no plea deal was offered.
 Journalist Antonio Maria Delgado wrote in the Miami Herald that Carvajal claims to have evidence about Venezuela's involvement with Iran and Colombia's FARC, election tampering, espionage within the U.S., and Maduro's involvement with the gang Tren de Aragua as a "paramilitary arm of the state".
 Goodman wrote that Carvajal might have information about the voting machine company Smartmatic.
-According to Delgado, Carvajal's "cooperation could dramatically expand the U.S. government's understanding of Venezuela’s deep state", but his claims would need to be independently verified as "Carvajal has a history of shifting loyalties and politically motivated statements".
+According to Delgado, Carvajal's "cooperation could dramatically expand the U.S. government's understanding of Venezuela's deep state", but his claims would need to be independently verified as "Carvajal has a history of shifting loyalties and politically motivated statements".